 Application of the computer to the analysis, design, simulation, and construction of analog and digital circuits.
 Pre: 326 and 326L, or consent.

 Fundamentals of power, electric power grid and conventional electricity generation.
 Wind and solar power systems.
 Photovoltaic materials and systems.
 Distributed generation and energy storage.
-ENG majors only.
+ENGR majors only.
 Junior standing or higher.
 A-F only.
 Pre: 213 or consent.
 (Spring only)

 Study of the design principles of computer-controlled, intelligent robots such as roving vehicles, hand-eye systems.
 Pre: 351 and 367.

 Fundamentals of classical physical optics emphasizing linear systems theory, including optical fields in matter, polarization phenomena, temporal coherence, interference and diffraction (Fourier optics).
 Specialized applications include Gaussian beams, laser resonators, pulse propagation, and nonlinear optics.
 Pre: 372 (or concurrent with a minimum grade of C-) or PHYS 450 (or concurrent with a minimum grade of C), or consent.
-(Cross-listed as PHYS 460) DP
+(Cross-listed as PHYS 460)

 Passive and active microwave devices and circuits for RF and wireless applications.
 Scattering parameters, signal-flow graphs, and computer-aided design.
 Pre: 371.

 Principles and applications of optical fibers and waveguides.
-Fundamentals of optical communication systems (optical links, high-speed systems, wavelengthdivision-multiplexing networks, and network elements) and optical components (guided-wave circuits, lasers, detectors, and optical amplifiers).
+Fundamentals of optical communication systems (optical links, high-speed systems, wavelength-division-multiplexing networks, and network elements) and optical components (guided-wave circuits, lasers, detectors, and optical amplifiers).
 System and network integration issues.
 A-F only.
 Pre: 372 or consent.

 Discussion of basic radar detection and position- and velocity-measurement principles.
 Applications to various types of radar and sonar systems.
 Modern navigation aids.
 Pre: 371 (or equivalent), and familiarity with waveguides or waveguide theory.